Evolinox/SpookBot/README.md

 > [!IMPORTANT]
 > If you are running SpookBot without a Graphical User Interface, make sure to run the .jar with -s first.
 This will invoke a Setup Process in the Console.

-## Roadmap
-#### Short term goals
-- Remove NullPointerException when GUI is not enabled ☑️
-- Further adjustments for Headless Operation ☑️

-#### Mid term goals
-- Work on the Swing GUI for better usability

-#### Long term goals
-- Work on a efficient Code